open-toolchain/tekton-catalog/kubernetes-service/README.md

 * **resource-group**: (optional) target resource group (name or id) for the ibmcloud login operation.
 * **cluster-region**: (optional) the ibmcloud region hosting the target cluster.
 If not specified, it will use the toolchain region as a default.
 * **cluster-name**: (optional) the name of the cluster - required if no cluster pipeline resource provided to this task
-* **clusterPipelineResourcesDirectoryFallback**: (optional) that will be used as a fallback mechanism to store the kubeconfig file for the target cluster (expressed by the inputs)
+* **cluster-pipeline-resources-directory-fallback**: (optional) that will be used as a fallback mechanism to store the kubeconfig file for the target cluster (expressed by the inputs)

 ## Workspaces